 TO KILL A TIGER

-In a small village in Jharkhand, India, 2017, a farmer becomes embroiled in conflict when he and his wife report to the police a horrific crime — after a family wedding, three village men dragged their 13-year-old daughter into the woods and raped her.
+In a small village in Jharkhand, India, 2017, a farmer becomes embroiled in conflict when he and his wife report to the police a horrific crime — after a family wedding, three village men dragged their 13-year-old daughter into the woods and sexually assaulted her.
 Village leaders launch a campaign not for justice but for the father to drop charges and marry his daughter off to one of her arrested rapists — an “honorable” solution to preserve the community’s dignity.
 With intimate access to both father and daughter through the ordeal (emotional, legal, financial), along with candid interviews with neighbors, the village ward, and NGO activists, Nisha Pahuja reveals a riveting story of one family’s inspiring, courageous battle, and the survival instincts of a society entrenched in toxic patriarchy.

 Presented with support from the Richard Brick, Geri Ashur, and Sara Bershtel Fund for Social Justice Documentaries

-2022 125 MIN.
+2022 127 MIN.
 CANADA / INDIA IN HINDI WITH ENGLISH SUBTITLES

 NOTICE PICTURES / NATIONAL FILM BOARD OF CANADA